algbio/themisto/README.md

 ## Requirements

 We currently support only Linux and macOS.
-For compilation, you will need a C++20 compliant compiler with OpenMP support, CMake v3.1 or newer, and [Rust](https://www.rust-lang.org/tools/install).
+For compilation, you will need a C++20 compliant compiler with OpenMP support, CMake v3.1 or newer, and Nightly [Rust](https://www.rust-lang.org/tools/install).
 If compiling with g++, make sure that the version is at least g++-10, or you might run into compilation errors with the standard library &lt;filesystem&gt; header.

 ## Compiling